PC Wayne Couzens Wife Released With No Charge From Police Investigation – UKNIP

-A woman who is married is married who was arrested in connection with the disappearance and death of Sarah Everard faces no further action, the Met Police have said.
+A woman who is married to Couzens and was arrested in connection with the disappearance and death of Sarah Everard faces no further action, the Met Police have said.

 Sarah body was found in woodland in Ashford,Kent seven days after she was last seen in leaves a friends home south London.